2026 in Oktagon MMA: Background

-A Oktagon Bantamweight Championship bout for the vacant title between Igor Severino and 2023 PFL Europe Bantamweight Tournament winner Khurshed Kakhorov is scheduled to take place at the event.
+A Oktagon Bantamweight Championship bout for the vacant title between Igor Severino and 2023 PFL Europe Bantamweight Tournament winner Khurshed Kakhorov was scheduled to take place at the event.
 They were originally scheduled to compete at Oktagon 78 in October 2025, but Kakhorov has been forced to withdraw from the event due to health issues.
+In turn, the bout was moved to Oktagon 85 on March 7, for unknown reasons.